What is a romance scam?

-In these types of cases scammers typically ask victims to wire them money via bank transfer or request that they purchase gift cards from retailers like Amazon, Google Play or iTunes (asking the victims to send images of the code that they can then use to make purchases).
+In these types of cases, scammers typically ask victims to wire them money via bank or cryptocurrency transfer or request that they purchase gift cards from retailers like Amazon, Google Play or iTunes (asking the victims to send images of the code that they can then use to make purchases).
 They do this because they can get the cash quickly and anonymously.

 Most people, especially those who have felt isolated during the pandemic, have turned to online dating apps or social networking sites to meet people.
 But instead of finding romance, many have been approached by scammers trying to convince them into sending them money.

-These romance scammers create fake profiles on dating sites such as Tinder or contact their targets through popular social media sites like Instagram, often investing a lot a time gaining their victims trust before making up a story and then asking for money.
+These romance scammers create fake profiles on dating sites such as Tinder or contact their targets through popular social media sites like Instagram, often investing a lot of time in gaining their victim’s trust before making up a story and then asking for money.

 CEL Solicitors’ Top Tips to avoid romance scams are:

 - If you think you’re being targeted by a romance scammer then end contact with them immediately.